 – Cable Beach, Broome

 Take in a spectacular ocean sunset

 No list of Western Australia’s best beaches should not include the iconic Cable Beach in Broome.
-Situated just under 23 hours north from Perth, this beach is known for having some of the best sunsets in the world.
+Situated just under 23 hours north of Perth, this beach is known for having some of the best sunsets in the world.
 The range of fairylike colours on display is a photographers dream and does not disappoint.
 People travel from all corners of the world for the famous camel rides in this magical location… and to be honest, we’re not surprised.
 Don’t miss this one as it looks just as impressive during the day as it does at night…

 This has been one of the most difficult top lists to put together!
-There are hundreds and hundreds of pristine beaches in Western Australia that this list really doesn’t do it justice.
-Let us know in the comments below what your favourite beach in Western Australia (or not if you want to keep it a secret!).
+There are hundreds and hundreds of pristine beaches in Western Australia and this list really doesn’t do it justice.
+Let us know in the comments below what your favourite beach is in Western Australia (or not if you want to keep it a secret!).

 Happy Beaching! 🏖

 Water loving British girl who moved to Australia and seriously caught the travel bug!
 Loves to explore and share destinations that inspire others to spend more time on the water and in the great outdoors.
 Typically, you’ll find her on a boat or next to the ocean, often in a daydream!